edoatley/azure-tf-iac-testing/Post1.md

 app_name: testapp
 ```

-Next, update the `terragrunt.hcl` file in `terraform/environments/prod` to define a backend:
+and then add our backend configuration by defining the `terragrunt.hcl` file in `terraform/environments/prod` as follows:

 ```hcl
 include "root" {